-- The High School at VHA will typically operate on a 7 period daily schedule. - All seniors must earn 3 credits which satisfy graduation requirements during the senior year to receive a VHA diploma. - A senior who does not qualify for a VHA diploma but who wishes to participate in commencement exercises must be no more than 11/2 credits short of meeting requirements for graduation. - Students who fail 2 or more courses in the first semester may not receive re-enrollment material until satisfactorily completing the second semester.
+- The High School at VHA will typically operate on a 4x4 block schedule.
+No student may attempt more than 4 courses in any semester.
+Where special circumstances exist, the Headmaster may make an exception for this. - All seniors must earn 3 credits which satisfy graduation requirements during the senior year to receive a VHA diploma. - A senior who does not qualify for a VHA diploma but who wishes to participate in commencement exercises must be no more than 11⁄2 credits short of meeting requirements for graduation.

+• Students who fail 2 or more courses in the first semester may not receive re-enrollment material until satisfactorily completing the second semester.

-Course Distribution Requirements (courses marked with an asterisk meet the current state Georgia Graduation Rule)
+Course Distribution Requirements (these meet the current state of Georgia Graduation Rule)

-- English: All students take 4 credits in English. - > Mathematics: All students take 4 credits in Mathematics. - Social Studies: All students take 3 credits in Social Studies. - Science: All students take 4 credits in Science. - Foreign Language: All students take 2 credits in one foreign language. - > Health and Physical Education: All students take 1 credit of Health/PE. - Bible: All students take 3 credits in Bible. - > Public Speaking: All students take 1 credit in Public Speaking. - Electives: Varies by Diploma Program.
+- English: All students take 4 credits in English. - ➤ Mathematics: All students take 4 credits in Mathematics. - Social Studies: All students take 3-4 credits in Social Studies based on Diploma Program. - > Science: All students take 4 credits in Science. - ➤ Foreign Language: All students take 2-3 credits - Health and Physical Education: All students take 1 credit of Health/PE. - Bible: All students take 3 credits in Bible. - Public Speaking: All students take 1 credit in Public Speaking. - Electives: Varies by Diploma Program.